A compactness theorem for stable flat $SL(2,\mathbb{C})$ connections on $3$-folds: Compactness theorem for stable flat connections

+Mares studied the analytic aspects of Vafa-Witten equations in \cite{BM}.
+We don't have an $L^{2}$-bounded on the curvature $F_{A}$ of a connection $A$ which satisfies the Vafa-Witten equations as in the case of Hitchin-Simpson's equations \cite{Hitchin}.
+Mares observed that if $(A,B)$ is a solution of Vafa-Witten equations and the $L^{2}$-norm of $B$ has a uniform bound, then the curvature $F_{A}$ also has a uniform bound in $L^{2}$-norm by the following identity

-where $\odot$ denotes some bilinear operation on $\Om^{2,+}(X,\mathfrak{g}_{P})\otimes\Om^{2,+}(X,\mathfrak{g}_{P})$,\ $s$ is the scalar curvature of the metric,\ and $W^{+}$ is the self-dual part of the Weyl curvature of the metric.\ If $(A,B)$ is a solution of Vafa-Witten equations,\ the left hand side vanishes.\ Hence if $L^{2}$-norm of $B$ is bounded,\ the curvature $F_{A}$ also has a bounded in $L^{2}$-norm.\ Mares obtained a compactness theorem of Vafa-Witten equations,\ under the extras $B$ have a bounded in $L^{2}$-norm \cite{BM}.
+where $\odot$ denotes some bilinear on $\Om^{2,+}(X,\mathfrak{g}_{P})\otimes\Om^{2,+}(X,\mathfrak{g}_{P})$, $s$ is the scalar curvature of the metric, and $W^{+}$ is the self-dual part of the Weyl curvature of the metric (see \cite[Page 1204]{Tanaka2017} or \cite[Section B.4]{BM} for more details).
+Following Uhlenbeck compactness theorem, he obtained a compactness theorem of Vafa-Witten equations under the extra fields $B$ have a bound in $L^{2}$-norm \cite{BM}.